Comprehensive framework for evaluation of deep neural networks in detection and quantification of lymphoma from PET/CT images: clinical insights, pitfalls, and observer agreement analyses: Materials and methods

-The data from cohorts (i)-(iii) (internal cohort with a total of 466 cases) were randomly split into training (302 scans), validation (76 scans), and internal test (88 scans) sets, while the AutoPET lymphoma cohort (145 scans) was used solely for external testing.
-The models were first trained on the training set, and the optimal hyperparameters and best models were selected on the validation set.
-Top models were then tested on the internal and external test sets.
-Note that the splitting of the internal cohort was performed at the patient level to avoid overfitting the trained model's parameters to specific patients if their multiple scans happen to be shared between training and validation/test sets.
+The data from internal cohorts (i) DLBCL-BCCV, (ii) PMBCL-BCCV, and (iii) DLBCL-SMHS (total 466 cases) were randomly split into training (302 cases), validation (76 cases), and internal test (88 cases) sets, while the (iv) AutoPET lymphoma cohort (145 cases) was used solely for external testing.
+The internal cohort split was stratified at patient level to avoid multiple images from the same patient being shared among training and validation/test sets.
+The models were first trained on the training set and the optimal hyperparameters were chosen on the validation set.
+Top models across different epochs were then tested on the internal and external test sets.